canonical/checkbox/docs/reference/units/resource.rst

 non-exhaustive, it only contains issues that we came across found not to work in practice.

-Joins are not optimized
+Joins are not optimised
 ^^^^^^^^^^^^^^^^^^^^^^^

 Starting with plainbox 0.24, a resource expression can use more than one resource object (resource job) at the same time.
 This allows the use of joins as the whole expression is evaluated over the Cartesian product of all the resource records.
-This operation is not optimized, you can think of it as a JOIN that is performed on a database without any indices.
+This operation is not optimised, you can think of it as a JOIN that is performed on a database without any indices.

 Let's look at a practical example::